Grenada: Foreign relations

 Grenada is a full and participating member of both the Caribbean Community (CARICOM) and the Organisation of Eastern Caribbean States (OECS).

 The Commonwealth

-Grenada is, along with much of the Caribbean region, a member of the Commonwealth of Nations.
-The organisation, which primarily consists of former British colonies, focuses on fostering international relations between its members.
+Grenada, along with much of the Caribbean region, is a member of the Commonwealth of Nations.
+The organisation primarily consists of former British colonies and focuses on fostering international relations between its members.

 Organization of American States (OAS)

 Grenada is one of the 35 states which has ratified the OAS charter and is a member of the Organization.
 Grenada entered into the Inter-American system in 1975 according to the OAS's website.

 Double Taxation Relief (CARICOM) Treaty

 On 6 July 1994 at Sherbourne Conference Centre in St. Michael, Barbados, George Brizan signed the Double Taxation Relief (CARICOM) Treaty on behalf of the Government of Grenada.
 This treaty covered concepts such as taxes, residence, tax jurisdictions, capital gains, business profits, interest, dividends, royalties and other areas.